 We are ready to investigate your accident, work with law enforcement to locate the hit-and-run driver, and review your insurance policy to determine what uninsured motorist (UM) coverage may be available to you.

 What Is a Hit and Run Car Accident?

-- Stop their vehicle and, if possible, move the car to prevent blocking traffic.
+- Stop their vehicle and, if possible, move the car to prevent blocking traffic;

-- Call for an ambulance and provide “reasonable assistance” to anyone who is injured.
+- Call for an ambulance and provide “reasonable assistance” to anyone who is injured;

 - Call the police if anyone is injured or if there is more than $500 worth of property damage.

 When a person fails to take these steps after an accident, they are breaking the law because they failed to remain on the scene and render aid.
-According to the New Mexico code of law, section 66-7-201, drivers who leave an accident after causing serious injuries or death may be charged with a felony.
+According to the New Mexico code of law, section 66-7-201, drivers who leave an accident after causing severe injuries or death may be charged with a felony.
 Despite these consequences, many people still drive away after an accident because they:

-- Believe they will not get caught.
+- Believe they will not get caught;

-- Do not have car insurance.
+- Do not have car insurance;

-- Are intoxicated or engaging in other illegal activities.
+- Are intoxicated or engaging in other illegal activities;

-- Have outstanding warrants.
+- Have outstanding warrants;